To view metrics on your Ranking Analytics Dashboard, you will need to first add keywords that align with your business vertical.

 Rising Keywords: Keywords ranking up means your keywords are moving up higher ranks in the search results

 Declining Keywords: Your URL is showing a drop in rankings for these keywords.
 It's a good idea to review your keyword list and improve it.

-Ranking in the top 50: Shows you the number of keywords that rank in the top 50 for SERP results.
+Ranking in the top 50: This shows you the number of keywords that rank in the top 50 for SERP results.

-Ranking above 50: Shows you the number of keywords that rank past 50 for SERP results.
+Ranking above 50: This shows you the number of keywords that rank past 50 for SERP results.

 Understanding the data table

 The table view displays a more detailed ranking trend of keywords across Google, Yahoo, and Bing.

 You can search for specific keywords by clicking Keywords in the first column heading.